yaboxu/visual/README.md

 # visual
-it contains 4 data visualization documents.
+It contains 4 data visualization documents by matplotlib or pygal.